li1125435097/sqlite3-pure/README.md

 - No external SQLite3 library required (embedded in the module)

 ## Version Notes
-- 0.0.5-beta: Fix the issue of converting JS data types to SQLite data types
+- 0.0.5: Beta, Fix the issue of converting JS data types to SQLite data types

 ## License